 - Related Entries

-Traditionally, to hold a realist position with respect to X is to hold that X exists in a mind-independent manner.
-On this view, moral anti-realism is the denial of the thesis that moral properties—or facts, objects, relations, events, etc. (whatever categories one is willing to countenance)—exist mind-independently.
-This could involve either (1) the denial that moral properties exist at all, or (2) the acceptance that they do exist but that existence is (in the relevant sense) mind-dependent.
-Barring various complications to be discussed below, there are broadly two ways of endorsing (1): moral noncognitivism and moral error theory.
-Proponents of (2) may be variously thought of as moral subjectivists, or idealists, or constructivists.
-Using such labels is not a precise science, nor an uncontroversial matter; here they are employed just to situate ourselves roughly.
-In this spirit of preliminary imprecision, these views can be initially characterized as follows:
+Traditionally, to hold a realist position with respect to X is to hold that X exists objectively.
+On this view, moral anti-realism is the denial of the thesis that moral properties—or facts, objects, relations, events, etc. (whatever categories one is willing to countenance)—exist objectively.
+This could involve either (1) the denial that moral properties exist at all, or (2) the acceptance that they do exist but this existence is (in the relevant sense) non-objective.
+There are broadly two ways of endorsing (1): moral noncognitivism and moral error theory.
+Proponents of (2) may be variously thought of as moral non-objectivists, or idealists, or constructivists.
+So understood, moral anti-realism is the disjunction of three theses:

 - moral noncognivitism